 After a summer that featured Mars at its brightest, the century's longest "blood moon" eclipse, and a brilliant display from the Perseid meteor shower, what could September possibly offer for an encore?
 Dust off that sweatshirt, grab a blanket, and enjoy the waning weeks of summer while you're looking up into the evening sky.
 Below are just some of the highlights to look for.

 Neptune is ready for its close-up (Sept.
-5)
+6)

 Neptune, home to the solar system's fastest wind speeds (1,600 mph), will make its closest approach (perigee) to Earth on Sept.
-5. The blue hydrogen and helium giant will be visible in the constellation Aquarius for most of the night.
+6. The blue hydrogen and helium giant will be visible in the constellation Aquarius for most of the night.
 Despite its "close" approach of 2.7 billion miles, the planet will appear as little more than a pale, blue dot.
 Those with backyard telescopes can get a better view by training their gear on the southeastern sky after midnight local time.

 Sneak a peek at the Epsilon Perseids (Sept.
 9)

 The Epsilon Perseids aren't known for being particularly exciting, but there's always a chance of a surprise fireball or two.
-(Photo: Dhilung Kirat/flickr)
+(Photo: Dhilung Kirat/Flickr)

 To take a shot at spotting your own rare September fireball, look north towards the constellation Perseus after dark.

 Dark skies welcome the New Moon (Sept.
-20)
+9)

-After putting on a show during the total solar eclipse last month, the New Moon of September will stealthily glide across the evening sky and give way to the glow of the heavens.
+Giving star gazers one more shot to enjoy relatively warm evenings, the New Moon of September will stealthily glide across the evening sky and give way to the glow of the heavens.
 Now is the perfect time to catch dim constellations and other celestial highlights often washed out by the more luminous phases of the moon.